SwissDataScienceCenter/renku/docs/docs/20-admins/40-openshift/10-setup.md

 Here follows a full configuration based on the minimal deployment values file.

 Beside Renku specific elements, customization of child charts are also required.
-Here we can see the changes to be applied to make KeycloakX, PostgreSQL, Redis and Solr start properly.
+Here we can see the changes to be applied to make KeycloakX, PostgreSQL, Valkey and Solr start properly.

 Note that these changes are not Renku specific, they need to be applied in any